scalytics/SDE/readme.md

 -v /home/mike/Desktop/files:/home/jovyan/files
 ```

-The `files` directory on the host machine should contain
+The `files` directory on the host machine should contain a `higgs.csv` file containing
 the higgs dataset (https://archive.ics.uci.edu/dataset/280/higgs)
 and also a configuration file called `wayang_sgd.properties` (could be an empty file if no further configuration is desired).